bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 - Not all browsers support all input types, nor do some types render in the same format across browser types/versions.
-- Browsers that do not support a particular type will fall back to a `text` input type (event through the rendered `type` attribute markup shows the requested type).
+- Browsers that do not support a particular type will fall back to a `text` input type (even though the rendered `type` attribute markup shows the requested type).
 - No testing is performed to see if the requested input type is supported by the browser.
 - Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
   Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two